Equinor operations by country: Poland

+Equinor’s offices in Poland are located in Warsaw and Gdańsk.
+A dedicated offshore wind O&M base is in Łeba.

 Singapore

 In Singapore Statoil has a sales office for crude oil, refined products and natural gas liquids.

 United Kingdom

 In the United Kingdom Statoil participates in production on the UK continental shelf.
 In addition Statoil has a trading office for crude oil.
 Statoil's offices are located in the capital London.